 Drugs Don’t Work Simplified Check List:

-- Conduct on-going employee education.
-The program provides a monthly newsletter for employees in both English and Spanish to equal the required two hours of training annually.
+- Employee education.
+A monthly newsletter in English and Spanish is provided to equal the required two hours of training annually.

-- Post the provided referral list of treatment services.
+- Treatment services.
+Post the provided referral list where it is visible to all employees.